minhn4/web-app-container/README.md

 docker build -t gcr.io/minh-sandbox/web-app-container .

-(gcr.io is one of the hostnames, 'minh-sandbox' is the project ID, see https://cloud.google.com/container-registry/docs/overview for more details.)
+gcr.io is one of the hostnames, 'minh-sandbox' is the project ID, see https://cloud.google.com/container-registry/docs/overview for more details.
+You can check and delete your Docker images with:

+docker images

+docker rmi

 +++++++++++++++++**_3.
 Push the Docker image to Container Registry_**+++++++++++++++++